CaptConrado/triplepulse-django/README.md

 2.)
 Create a local_settings.py file. local_settings_example.py should be a good reference.
 This file defines your API keys, crypto keys, database connections, and debugging settings.
 It will be omitted from GitHub for security reasons.

 3.)
+Set you facebook app ID in the first line global.js

+4.)
 Make sure the database you linked to in local_settings.py is running, then run "python manage.py syndcb," then "python manage.py migrate"

-4.)
+5.)
 If fixtures weren't loaded in by syncb, run "python manage.py loaddata TriplePulse/fixtures/initial_data.json" to import pages that are stored in Django CMS (like terms, about, etc.)

-5.)
+6.)
 Create a first superuser by running "python manage.py createsuperuser"

-6.)
+7.)
 For static files, you may want to use a cdn.
 Use "python manage.py collectstatic" to collect the static files in the static root.
 Copy these to a CDN, then set the static root to the CDN address.
 For more info: https://docs.djangoproject.com/en/dev/howto/static-files/#staticfiles-production

-7.)
+8.)
 Run whatever webserver you choose (App Engine makes this easy, or Nginx with Gunicorn is easy to setup)

 You're done!